Courses offered in Communication

 Study of the non-fiction film made for a social, cultural, or political purpose; screening and analysis of selected films.

-History of the press in America; emphasis on development of law relating to communication and development of the media's effect on the law.
+History of journalism and the structure of the industry in America, including all media; emphasis on development of law relating to communication and changing understanding of the First Amendment.

 Principles of social marketing; student-driven group project.